-US calls detentions in Myanmar a coup, promises sanctions
+US calls military acts in Myanmar a coup, promises sanctions

-The military detention of civilian leaders in Myanmar was a coup, State Department officials said Tuesday, setting the stage for sanctions and other measures targeting what they said was “the very small circle of military generals” responsible.
+The United States said Tuesday it considered the military roundup of civilian leaders in Myanmar a coup, setting the stage for sanctions and other measures targeting what State Department officials said was “the very small circle of military generals” responsible.

+The military power grab poses a challenge for the two-week-old Biden administration, which wants both to support wobbly democracy movements globally but to avoid driving countries like Myanmar toward China.

+And with Myanmar’s military leaders already under U.S. sanctions over the brutal campaign against the country’s Muslim Rohingya minority, it was unclear how much additional impact any new penalties would have.

-Biden administration officials previously had held off on classifying the military’s weekend roundup that way.
-State Department officials said Tuesday they were satisfied it met the legal definition of a coup.
+Biden administration officials previously had held off on officially classifying the military’s weekend roundup as an outright takeover, and the country’s leaders said in a televised address they were taking power for a one-year state of emergency.
+State Department officials said Tuesday they were satisfied the move met the legal definition of a coup.

 Humanitarian assistance to Myanmar’s people would not be affected by whatever penalties the U.S. decides on, a State Department official said.
 The officials briefed reporters on condition they not be identified.

-Myanmar’s generals detained the country’s civilian leader, Nobel winner Aung San Suu Kyi, and others.
-The generals cited claims of fraud in November elections, which Suu Kyi’s National League for Democracy party had won by a landslide.
+The weekend military detentions targeted the country’s civilian leader, Nobel winner Aung San Suu Kyi, and others.
+The generals cited claims of fraud in November elections, which Suu Kyi’s National League for Democracy party won by a landslide.

-The roundups upended years of internationally backed efforts to promote democracy in Myanmar, which had been emerging from a half-century of harsh military rule and international isolation.
+The roundups upended years of internationally backed efforts to promote democracy in Myanmar, which had been emerging from a half-century of military rule and international isolation.
 After street protests against the military dictatorship, the generals allowed elections in 2015 that were won by Suu Kyi’s party.

 The State Department official said there was no evidence of widespread fraud in Myanmar’s latest elections.
 The United States believed the military’s real impetus for grabbing back power was to prevent the elected parliament from meeting as scheduled on Monday, the official said.